SeaBa55/msu_bc_homework_2/README.md

 portfolio_sa_v2.1 - Added role= "main" to the main element to help screen readers and other assistive technologies understand where the main content begins (index.html line 76); Added class "my-container" to further style the container in the main section (index.html line 78); Created a card around the main content in the about section (index.html lines 80-100).

-portfolio_sa_v2.2 - Added line divider between heading and image withing the card in the "main" element (index.html line 89)(style.css lines 11-13); Added id selector for about image with padding top to give space between image and line (style.css lines 15-17).
+portfolio_sa_v2.2 - Added line divider between heading and image within the card in the "main" element (index.html line 89)(style.css lines 11-13); Added id selector for about image with padding top to give space between image and line (style.css lines 15-17).

 portfolio_sa_v2.3 - Added a container around the footer text to add collapsing functionality (index.html lines 111,113); Changed the footer text paragraph tag to a span tag, so as to not render a blank line below (index.html line 112); Added class="text-muted" to grey out the footer text (testing this style)(index.html line 112); Added html selector with the relative position property and min-height set to 100%, added a margine-bottom of 40px to the body selector since my footer is 40px in height, set the height of the footer to 40px, added property line-height to center text vertically, added text-align: center (style.css lines 1-4, 15, 27, 33, 36, 40).